kv772/Accenture1D_AIStudio/README.md

 ## Next Steps

 - Although our models achieved high accuracy, this may indicate remaining sources of data leakage.
 Our next step is to perform deeper cleaning and feature analysis to identify and remove any remaining unintended signals.
-- Continue refining BERT and neural network models to reduce overfitting and improve their generalization to unseen data.
 - Re-train all models under stricter preprocessing conditions with a target accuracy of **70–75%**, which likely reflects the dataset’s true difficulty once leakage is fully mitigated.

 ## Acknowledgments